Rules of Engagement

 Section titled “Privileges”sudo

-are not required to run the script.- They are required to install the core dependencies if they are missing
+privileges are not required to run the script.- They are only required to install core dependencies if they are missing.

 -